-This high-energy season usually calms down by December, and until them, we can keep an extra watch out for those “distracted” males when we drive.
+This high-energy season usually calms down by December, and until then, we can keep an extra watch out for those “distracted” males when we drive.
 The most likely times to expect deer are at dusk and dawn.
 Deer are crepuscular, meaning they are most active at twilight—as opposed to nocturnal (active at night) or diurnal (active during the day).
 When you see one deer run across the road, our instinct is to watch where that deer headed.
 However, when driving, it’s also good to check the direction where the deer came from since, more than likely, there are more deer that could follow.

 All of this craziness pays off by spring, though, when the next generation of fawns is born.
 Fawning season begins for most of Pennsylvania around May.
 So for now, keep an eye on the roads, and be ready for baby deer next year!